emscripten-core/emscripten/docs/packaging.md

   'llvm_project_revision': '33ef687d94604aeb73bedbcf3050524465a3439f',
 ```

-These linses specify git hashes of the varisous repositories that make up the
+These linses specify git hashes of the various repositories that make up the
-raleaase.
+ralease.

 In principle you can build any git hash in that repo because all updates get
-fully tested before they are commited.
+fully tested before they are committed.
 You can look at the
 [CI UI](https://ci.chromium.org/p/emscripten-releases/g/main/console) to see
 if our CI shows green for any hash, and if so, it should be safe to build.